-- ✓ Site-based residential projects: The last day of continuous stay in the project before the client transfers to another residential project or otherwise stops residing in the project. - Tenant-based permanent housing projects: The last day the client receives rental assistance or supportive services (RRH) or is provided rental assistance (tenant-based PSH, transition-in-place, or other permanent housing).
+- ✓ Site-based residential projects: The last day of continuous stay in the project before the client transfers to another residential project or otherwise stops residing in the project. - ✓ Tenant-based permanent housing projects: The last day the client receives rental assistance or supportive services (RRH) or is provided rental assistance (tenant-based PSH, transition-in-place, or other permanent housing).

 For Emergency Shelter - Night-by-Night projects: the CoC should determine how long a client's enrollment should remain open after a length of absence.
-At that point (e.g., 90 days from last bed night), the client should be exited from the project with an exit date back dated to the day after the last bed night.
+This will help CoCs to pinpoint accurate lengths of stay for clients versus those that are represented by the CoC's defined unacceptable length of absence.
+At that point (e.g., 90 days from last bed night or whatever the CoC defines), the client should be exited from the project with an exit date back dated to the day after the last bed night.
 This can be done manually or through the auto-exit functionality if offered by the HMIS.
 If you are uncertain how to implement an auto-exit functionality, please contact your vendor for assistance.
-Counts of clients in Night-by-Night shelters with exit dates extending for 90 days or more past their most recent bed night date are provided in
+Most upload repositories provide feedback on what is being flagged or warned about so that CoCs can correct the data in the HMIS and attempt the upload again.